RobinF98/maze-game/README.md

   - ![Smooth Map function in action](documentation/smooth_map.gif)

+### Data Model

+- the projectiles used in the fight between Goldilocks and the Player are spawned from the Projectile class

 ## Bugs

 - Pause menu takes a second to appear after esc press in Heroku deployment